In this post, I would like to tell you about our weekend road trip around Romania back in Spring 2015.

 The atmosphere was incredible: the place looked very fancy and posh, the view was great and the service was good.
 However, the menu was a bit too elaborated, which made the dishes taste weird.
 The cocktails and a dessert were awesome, though.
 For Romanian standards, this place was very expensive, so I’m unsure, whether to recommend it to you or not, I’m sure for this price and even much less money you can find some better places.

-On the next day we decided to hire a car, and the only Avis office available was located in the lobby of Intercontinental hotel.
+On the next day, we decided to hire a car, and the only Avis office available was located in the lobby of the Intercontinental Hotel.
 Hiring a car in Romania isn’t so cheap, especially if you’re doing it inside the country, so it’s better to do it beforehand and online.
-However, even if it’s a bit pricey, it’s worth it, because your own road trip around Romania would be better than some bus tours, where you can’t really decide, how much time to spend in each location.
+I recommend using rentalcars.com for that.
+However, even if it’s a bit pricey, it’s worth it, because your own road trip around Romania would be better than many of the bus tours, where you can’t really decide, how much time to spend in each location.

 The way to Transylvania wasn’t so long – around 3 hours from Bucharest to the Castle Peleš, one of the most beautiful castles I have ever seen.
 You have to leave the car in the parking lot for some fee, around 1-2 euros for 2-3 hours, and then you can climb up to the castle, not for long, but expect to climb at least for 10-15 minutes.